 It sure is flat, but central Canada, or the Prairies as it’s more commonly known, offers some great experiences for a week-long road trip.

 Start in Winnipeg, Manitoba, and head west along the Trans-Canada Highway.
-If you love oversized novelty road-side attractions, this road trip is for you!
-First up, grab a photo with the large Coca-Cola can in Portage la Prairie.
+If you love oversized, novelty road-side attractions, this road trip is for you!
+First, grab a photo with the large Coca-Cola can in Portage la Prairie.
 Continue west through Brandon, and grab another photo with the massive statue of a chief’s head in Indian Head.
 Learn about the origins of the Royal Canadian Mounted Police in Regina, Saskatchewan, and grab yet another photo with Mac the Moose in Moosejaw.

 Want to know more about Canada?
 Check out our podcast.
 We discuss when a traveler becomes a snack; the perils of wilderness adventure, a culinary tour of the provinces for foodies, and we speak to World Nomads photography scholarship mentor Richard I'Anson.